mantidproject/mantid/docs/source/workbench/mainwindowmenu.rst

 .. image:: ../images/Workbench/MainWindowMenu/MainWindowMenu.png

-In your main window for workbench, you may notice a few options in the upper left hand corner.
-From here you can access drop down menus which will facilitate options, to do things such as change the settings, save scripts, save projects, restore defaults for the window and more.
+In Workbench's main window, you may notice a few options in the upper left hand corner.
+From here you can access drop down menus that give access to options to do things such as change settings, save scripts and projects, change the layout and more.

 File Menu
 ---------

 .. image:: ../images/Workbench/MainWindowMenu/FileDropDownMenu.png

-From this menu, you will have access to the more standard options, such as save and load (Open) for the scripts in :ref:`WorkbenchScriptWindow` and :ref:`Project`.
-Also it is possible to access further options such as the settings and manager user directories dialogues.
-Alternatively to clicking the close button in the top right, the quit option here performs the exact same operation.
+From the File menu you have access to standard options such as load (Open) and save for your current :ref:`project <Project>` or scripts open in the :ref:`script window <WorkbenchScriptWindow>`.
+You can also access the Workbench settings, from which you can choose your facility and :ref:`instrument <Instrument>`.
+There are also options to manage your user directories or close the Workbench.

 The manage user directory dialogue, is useful for allowing search of the archive using the load algorithm and other parts of mantid that rely on the file finder.

 View Menu
 ---------

 .. image:: ../images/Workbench/MainWindowMenu/ViewDropDownMenu.png

 From this menu, it is possible to access the various options to change what does and doesn't appear on Workbench.
 It is also possible to restore default positions of all parts of the workbench GUI back to their defaults.

 Interfaces Menu
 ---------------

-From here you can access all of the :ref:`interfaces contents` availible to Mantid Workbench.
+From here you can access all of the :ref:`interfaces contents` available to Mantid Workbench.